anitab-org/vms/docs/Installation Guide.md

 Also, change the line `local all all peer` to `local all all md5`

-NOTE: Incase you dont find the entries, just add the entries as mentioned above.
+NOTE: In case you dont find the entries, just add the entries as mentioned above.

 After making these changes, make sure to save the file.